 Wright argues this means the kingdom of heaven is not a place called heaven where you go after life on earth.
 The kingdom of heaven means the sovereign rule of heaven which is coming to earth.
 God’s plan is to bring heaven and earth together.
 Heaven is a possible future state of the earth, transformed into God’s kingdom.

-The Penitent Thief was crucified next to Jesus.
+The Penitent Thief is a story which some think prove that heaven exists now and is not a future state of the earth.
+A thief was crucified next to Jesus.
 He expressed remorse for his actions after which Jesus said “Assuredly, I say to you, today you will be with me in Paradise”.
 This seems to suggest that Jesus and the thief went to heaven the day of the crucifixion, therefore

 - Heaven existed at that time and isn’t a future state of the earth.